AuroraCrimsonRose/Nebulous-Modkit/README.md

 Now that we have done this we have succesfully created a Modding Enviroment for us to work with.

+Very important quick note, everytime the game updates you will have to re-import both your stock files I.E. [Stock, Stock.Manifest] and your libraries files.

 ##### Creating Components.

+[WIP]